Violante do Céu: Selected themes

-Yet, it is important to note that Sor Violante employs a sapphic style in that both grieving speaker and deceased addressee are women (Dugaw 10).
+Sor Violante employs a sapphic style in that both grieving speaker and deceased addressee are women.
 In other works found in Rimas varias, Sor Violante do Ceu writes poetic verses about the trials living-in-love and the idea of swooning courtship.
-The elements she utilizes in these works use a vocabulary of lyrical love that is both idealized and erotic (Dugaw 10).
+The elements she utilizes in these works use a vocabulary of lyrical love that is both idealized and erotic.